Kalle-Muenster/AudioUIControls/README.md

 https://github.com/Kalle-Muenster/AudioUIControls/tree/main/bin/core5/x64/Debug/net5.0-windows

 It can be run at best by calling TestContainer.exe by command line.
 Without any parameters, it starts up as free manually testable demo.
-To let execute an automated testrun append parameters:
+To let execute an automated testrun these parameters can be addded:

 <code>
 TestContainer --testrun --verbose --xmllogs

 <code>